Scholarships for Undergraduate Students

 This opportunity is made possible through a partnership between Widener University and the Corella and Bertram F. Bonner Foundation.

-- How to apply: submit the FAFSA and list Widener University, as well as complete a Maguire Foundation Scholarship Application
+- How to apply: Submit the FAFSA and list Widener University, as well as complete a Maguire Foundation Scholarship Application (application coming soon)

 The Maguire Foundation provides scholarship awards to up to five incoming Widener freshmen each year and is renewable each year for a total of four years providing students continue to meet qualifications.